NeonGeckoCom/neon-docs/docs/skill_development/skill-structure/filesystem.md

 # Filesystem access

 Many Skills may want access to parts of the filesystem.
-To account for the many different platforms that can run Mycroft there are three locations that a Skill can utilize.
+To account for the many different platforms that can run Neon there are three locations that a Skill can utilize.

-* Persistent filesystem
+- Persistent filesystem
-* Temporary cache
+- Temporary cache
-* Skill's own root directory
+- Skill's own root directory

 ## Persistent Files